fossasia/susi.ai/docs/PROJECT_INFORMATION.md

 ### Retrieving User Chat History

-Whenever a user logs in he must be able to view his chat history in the chat client.
+Whenever a user logs in they must be able to view their chat history in the chat client.
 A user might also be using multiple chat clients, so the history across all platforms must be in sync.

 A [memory servlet](https://github.com/fossasia/susi_server/blob/development/src/ai/susi/server/api/susi/UserService.java) is used to retrieve the user history.